SummaryRead the full fact sheet

-Ask your doctor for advice on a suitable and reputable specialist or hospital where liposuction is performed.
-At your first consultation, you should ask the specialist about their training and experience.
+Ask your for advice on a suitable and reputable medical practitioner or hospital where liposuction is performed.
+At your first consultation, ask the medical practitioner about their training and experience.

-Although liposuction is not a medical specialty and no specialised training is currently required (in fact, it can be performed by any registered doctor, such as a general practitioner, a plastic surgeon or a dermatologist), it is preferable to have this procedure done by a reputable professional who is specially trained to perform liposuction and has a lot of experience in carrying out this operation.
+Liposuction is not a medical specialty, and no specialised training is currently required.
+In fact, it can be performed by any registered medical practitioner, such as a GP or a dermatologist.
+However, it is preferable to have this procedure done by a medical practitioner who is specially trained to perform liposuction and has a lot of experience in carrying out this operation.

 Liposuction can take place under either a local or general anaesthetic.
 The length of the treatment will depend on the technique chosen and the amount of fat to be removed.

 If only a small amount of fat and a limited number of body sites are involved, liposuction can be performed under local anaesthesia, which numbs only the affected areas.
 Some people prefer general anaesthesia, particularly if a large volume of fat is being removed.

 The exact operation will depend on the specific liposuction technique used but, in general, the steps include:

 - A tiny incision (cut) is made and a sterile liquid solution is given (infused) directly into the vein to reduce bleeding and trauma.

 - A cannula (thin, hollow tube) is inserted.